- How Can You Prepare Your Private Group Tutorials?

 In fact, the goal of academic support is to refocus students who are struggling during the school year, motivate them, and give them more time to get the most out of educational resources.
 That’s not all, though.

 If a student contacts you immediately for private tutorials to help them study for an exam, improve in a subject they’re struggling in, learn a language, or catch up with lessons they’ve missed, you’re going to have to plan your lessons for that particular learner.

 At this point, you won’t really know the student’s level or what kind of teaching strategies you can use.
-You should consider doing a level test with the student, getting to know them, and seeing what teaching and learning styles they'd prefer.
+It would help if you considered doing a level test with the student, getting to know them, and seeing what teaching and learning styles they'd prefer.

 The internet is a useful resource for finding exercises for your new student to do.
 A quick online search will provide you with a plethora of websites with worksheets, lesson plans, and activities for your students to do.

 For younger secondary school subjects, you’re going to have to ensure that your lessons are fun, engaging, instructional, and take place in active learning environments where students participate in a series of tasks and learning activities that make use of their thinking skills.
 After all, struggling students don’t want their lessons to feel like school.
 They want to have fun and be taught in a different way to school.
 For example, teachers often try to make maths more interesting and demonstrate how these concepts can be applied in the real world.

 Tutors can ask the student’s parents which particular topics they’re struggling with beforehand.
 Between each lesson throughout the year, here are some of the steps you should follow for preparing your lessons:

 - Prepare a review of the previous tutorial.

 - Elaborate on the key concepts (elicit definitions, examples, create mind maps, etc.)

 Prepare a list of exercises (maths problems, vocabulary lists, conversation topics for conversation classes, etc.)